Financial-Times/ft-origami/docs/developer-guide/build-service.md

 1. Cache the module_bundle file against this build request and discard the temporary module.

-## Page wrapper (/pages)

-If product developers need a fairly standard set of components in a pretty standard arrangement, or simply don't really care and want to be guided as to what to put on the page, it may be useful to provide a complete, pre-composed page, into which they can simply insert content.
-These page templates are git repos, so that changes can be easily tracked - and suggested via pull requests.
-This also offers a reference implementation of a complete front end build, and a platform for running functional module tests.

-**TODO: To be continued.
-Will probably support resolving partials from other repos, and ESIs for including content from web service components**

 ## File proxy (/files)

 This API offers the ability to request, over HTTP, any single file from any known module component.
-This is useful to make use of modules that provide static resources such as images, fonts, audio, video or other media, but which the product developer does not want to require using a dependency manager.
+This is useful to make use of modules that provide static resources such as images, fonts, audio, video or other media, without having to install them.

-The file proxy is also useful when requesting CSS from the build service, because embedded image URLs would be rewritten to go through the proxy, allowing CSS loaded through the resource compiler to still load any included backgrounds.
-JavaScript modules might also feasibly include code to load resources from their module, but modules that do this will not be supported by the build service due to the complexity of locating and rewriting paths in JavaScript code.
+The file proxy is also used by the resource compiler when creating bundles of JS or CSS that load external resources on demand.
+This allows CSS loaded through the resource compiler to still load any included backgrounds, and JavaScript modules may make AJAX requests to load static resources from their repos.

 ## Domain sharding

-The build service will support a, b, c and d subdomains which will also resolve to the build service, to allow for domain sharding, if the developer requires it (eg `a.buildservice.ft.com`, `b.buildservice.ft.com`).
+The build service supports a, b, c and d subdomains which will also resolve to the build service, to allow for domain sharding, if you require it (eg `a.buildservice.ft.com`, `b.buildservice.ft.com`).
+Be aware that domain sharding is often unnecessary and overzealous use of sharding will have a *negative* effect on your page load time.
+See Jonathan Klein's post on [Reducing Domain Sharding](http://calendar.perfplanet.com/2013/reducing-domain-sharding/).

 ## Caching and rebuilding

-Requested bundles, pages and files will be generated on demand and then cached indefinitely.
-Where it's a bundle that includes Semver versions of modules, the build service will check periodically to see if the matching version has changed (the matching version may differ from the version actually used in the current bundle due to multiple modules requesting the same dependency at different semver ranges).
+Requested bundles and files are generated on demand and then cached indefinitely.
+Where it's a bundle that includes Semver versions of modules, the build service checks periodically to see if the matching version has changed (the matching version may differ from the version actually used in the current bundle due to multiple modules requesting the same dependency at different semver ranges).
 If so, it will re-run the build and swap out the existing cached version for the new one.

 If bundles receive no requests at all for a period of two weeks, they'll be deleted.
 If requested subsequently, that bundle will need to be rebuilt, so initial requests for it will fail to return any content.
 This is not expected to be a problem since it will only affect bundles that have virtually no traffic, and since even search crawlers would keep the bundle alive, it's unlikely that anything with a publicly available URL would be deleted.

-The build service consumer *must* cache the output of any build service endpoint using standard HTTP caching rules, respecting the Cache-Control header, including taking advantage of circumstances in which it is permitted to deliver a stale response.
+If you are loading build service URLs from the server side, you *must* fully respect [cache control](http://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html#sec14.9) directives emitted by the build service.

 ## Availability strategy

-The build service will be highly available, and shared-nothing, so each node will be responsible individually for caching its own copy of the built bundles.
-A load balancing strategy will be implemented in front of build service nodes which will follow this workflow:
+The build service is highly available, and shared-nothing, so each node is responsible individually for caching its own copy of the built bundles.
+A load balancing strategy is implemented in front of build service nodes which follows this workflow:

 1. Send request to a random node that has not yet been tried for this request.
 2. If response has a `200`, `3xx` or `4xx` status, send the response back to the client and stop.